toanhminh0412/Business-Project/README.md

 Todolist:
-2. Add a widget displaying commands created by the current user (should be on dashboard)
-3. Add ability for users to save a command set
 4. Add a widget displaying commands saved by the current user
 5. Add a window for creating command sets
 6. Add review window for admin dashboard
+7. Add a search bar in detail view
+8. Add search history to dashboard
+9. Add filtering system to search bar

 Command sets:
 * Need to fix textarea for commands later